 This is an important challenge to address, as it affects the long term success of your landscaping business.
 That being said, you don’t need to stop what you’re doing in the middle of the day for this one.
 Schedule time for this task later.

 - Urgent, but Not Important

-Example: A small job from a one-time customer.
+Example: A rush small job from a one-time customer.

-Every customer matter, and it’s important to leave a good impression.
+Every customer matters, and it’s important to leave a good impression.
 However, do you personally need to oversee each job?
-Maybe you can delegate this.
+Maybe you can delegate or subcontract this.

 - Not Urgent and Not Important